 “They’re just playing.”

-Right.
-I knew that.
+I knew that!

 It’s not long before our scheduled hour is up.
 We follow them up a small slope for a couple more minutes, desperately trying to snap a few more photos.
 I try to get the perfect shot that has eluded me, but sadly it doesn’t happen.

 It’s a good 45 minutes back up to the main road.
-The forest is like a massive crater, so the hike back is uphill and infinitely harder.
+The Bwindi Forest is like a massive crater, so the hike back is uphill and infinitely harder.
 It doesn’t matter – we’re all still buzzing from the magic experience.
 I could’ve stayed down there all day with them, but it makes sense to get out and leave them be.
 After all, it’s their home, not ours.

 A few more near vertical climbs and we’re finally out on the main road.
 We stand around and catch our breath, maybe still in awe of how damn cool it all was.

 Even today, I’m still amazed at how crazy it was to be so close to them.
 What the photos don’t really show is how beastly they really are.
 They have biceps the size of soccer balls and a D cup breast of pure muscle.
 Say the wrong thing to one of them and he can pick you apart like a chicken wing.

 Whichever you choose, I can guarantee you it will be unforgettable!